Initializing

 - ethtool-channels Configures the number of channels on the network device.

-- ethtool-offloads Disable generic-receive-offload (GRO) and GRE segmentation offload on the network device.
+- ethtool-offloads Modify offload feature flags on the network device.

 - ethtool-loopback Disable tx-udp-segmentation on the loopback device.

-The hugetlbfs configuration must be performed every time the system is rebooted, to remount the hugetlbfs filesystems, as do sysctl, ethtool-channels and ethtool-offloads to reconfigure the networking device.
+The hugetlbfs configuration must be performed every time the system is rebooted, to remount the hugetlbfs filesystems, as do sysctl, ethtool-channels and ethtool-offloads to reconfigure the networking device, irq-affinity and irq-balance configure IRQ affinities for CPUs.

 The configure command is run like fdctl configure <mode> <stage>... where mode is one of: